-When we provide you with a recommendation, we have to act in your best interest and not put our interest ahead of yours.
+When we provide you with a recommendation as your broker-dealer, we have to act in your best interest and not put our interest ahead of yours.
 At the same time, the way we make money creates some conflicts with your interests.
 You should understand and ask us about these conflicts because they can affect the recommendations we provide you.
 Here are some examples to help you understand what this means.

 The more you trade, the more we make money.
-We receive compensation from selling third-party products such as mutual funds and annuities.
-Investments where the manager or sponsor of those investments or another third party shares revenue they earn on those investments with Syndicated Capital.
-We also receive compensation when you borrow money from margin accounts.
+We receive compensation from selling third-party products such as mutual funds, annuities, etc. Investments where the manager or sponsor of those investments or another third-party shares revenue they earn on those investments with Syndicated Capital.
+Our registered representatives may have an incentive to recommend that you invest a program or product that pays them more compensation than those that pay less or nothing.
+We also receive compensation when you invest in money market funds, borrow money from margin accounts.